DiedrichsenLab/HierarchBayesParcel/docs/source/math.rst

 3. Adjusted rand index (ARI) between :math:`\mathbf{U}` and :math:`\hat{\mathbf{U}}`
 ************************************************************************************

-the third one is the commonly used adjust rand index to test how similar the two given parcellations are.
+The third one is the commonly used adjust rand index to test how similar the two given parcellations are.
 It defined as:

 .. math::
 	ARI(\mathbf{U},\mathbf{\hat{U}})=\frac{2\times(M_{11}M_{00}-M_{10}M_{01})}{(M_{00}+M_{10})(M_{10}+M_{11})+(M_{00}+M_{01})(M_{01}+M_{11})}